 The closest rower for comparison is probably NordicTrack’s RW900, which is about $500 cheaper, but isn’t quite as high-end and luxurious.

-The Hydrow is pricey, but it’s also the highest-end, most technologically advanced rower on the market.
+The Hydrow is pricey, but it’s also the highest-end, most technologically advanced rower on the market (and easily the best magnetic rower around).
 If that’s what you’re looking for, then this rower is definitely worth the money.